 Stage 1 When loans are first recognized, the Bank recognizes an allowance based on 12mECLs.
 Stage 1 loans also include facilities where the credit risk has improved, and the loan has been reclassified from Stage 2.

-Stage 2 Where a loan has shown a signifiacnt increase in credit risk since origination, the Bank records an allowance for the LTECLs.
+Stage 2 Where a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
 Stage 2 loans also include facilities, where the credit risk has improved, and the loan has been reclassified from Stage 3.

 Stage 3 Loans considered credit-impaired.
-The Bank records an allowance for LTECLS.
-POCI Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
-POCI assets are financial assets that are credit impaired on initial recognition.
+The Bank records an allowance for that are credit impaired on initial recognition.
 POCI assets are recorded at fair value at original recognition and interest income is subsequently recognized based on credit-adjusted EIR.
 ECLs are only recognized or released to the extent that there is subsequent change in the expected credit losses.